Jmz0127/incomeStatementAnalyzer/README.md

 # incomeStatementAnalyzer

 IS-Tool
-A simple, no-fuss way to extract public companies' income statements, compare them YOY, paly with individual statement pieces, etc.
+A simple, no-fuss way to extract public companies' income statements, compare them YOY, play with individual statement pieces, and even visualize individual statement items in a plot graph!

 Getting Started

 To get a local copy up and running follow these simple example steps:

-Prerequisites

 This tool is run on [python](https://www.python.org/), with [pip](https://pip.pypa.io/en/stable/installation/) as the command interface.
 Once you have pip installed, use 'pip install' command to install 'requests' and 'pyplot'